ELowry/EL-Gallery/el-gallery/readme.txt

 3. This is an example of an EL-Gallery as seen on a mobile phone.

 == Changelog ==

+= Version 1.3 =
+* The gallery no-longer changes slides if they are out of view (avoids superfluous page mouvement).
+* The pause button stays active when slides are manually changed.

 = Version 1.2.9 =
 * Added Spanish translation.